Most pregnancies do not have major complications; however, some symptoms during pregnancy should not be ignored.

 Studies show that about 10 percent of pregnant women in the US develop this condition.

-The condition is common enough; however it is does not pose serious complications in most women.
+The condition is common enough; however, it does not pose serious complications in most women.

 Healthcare providers routinely conduct glucose screening for expectant women from 6-7 months.